mdhabeebvulla/ExampleFast/README.md

-# B17PGH
-Deploying IRIS model to Heroku
+Deploying Sample model to Heroku